 Midweek Work with Youth:

-David Andrews is our part-time Youth & Community Worker at St. Andrew's, and he heads up a team of enthusiastic volunteers in this area of ministry.
+We have a team of enthusiastic volunteers in this area of ministry.

 Exodus Youth Club